Temperance fountain in Bath to be restored by students

 Mr Bryan said: "It was erected by the Bath Temperance Association in 1861.

-"And it was basically to give people the option of water rather than alcohol."'I did that'
+"And it was basically to give people the option of water rather than alcohol."

 The college's stone conservation students were approached by the Bath Preservation Trust, to submit a survey highlighting the work needed.